-During period 1 (the first 6 weeks), they gave no dietary restrictions, and during period 2 (the second 6 weeks) they recommended a 1,200kcal diet.
+During period one (the first six weeks), they gave no dietary restrictions, and during period two (the second six weeks) they recommended a 1,200kcal diet.
 Their results were just as striking.
 They observed firstly a reduction in carbohydrate intake and also early satiety in the 5-HTP group.
 This led to a reduction of body mass on average of 4.7kg in this 5-HTP group across both periods, which was 4.5% bodyweight reduction.
 In the placebo group only a 1.3% reduction was seen.

-It’s widely recognised that various neurotransmitters (including serotonin) assist modulation of our sleep cycle.
-Early evidence has suggested that serotonin, specifically, may influence our ability to fall asleep (12).
+It's widely recognised that various neurotransmitters (including serotonin) assist modulation of our sleep cycle.
+Early evidence has suggested that serotonin, specifically, may influence our ability to fall asleep.

 This can be explained due to the relationship between serotonin and a specific phase of our sleep cycle: REM sleep.
 REM, which stands for rapid eye movement, sleep is a component of our sleep cycle characterised by random movements of the eyes and REM atonia (which is normal muscle paralysis during sleep).
 This is also the stage where we dream most vividly and dreams following consumption of 5-HTP are often reported to be very clear.

 5-HTP also has also been shown in scientific studies to have additional sleep-related benefits.
-These include reducing the time required to get to sleep(18-19), reducing the number of times you awake at night(18), increasing the duration of sleep(19), and improving the quality of sleep(19).
+These include reducing the time required to get to sleep18, reducing the number of times you awake at night(18), increasing the duration of sleep, and improving the quality of sleep19.

 Another therapeutic role for 5-HTP is in the potential reduction of symptoms of fibromyalgia.
 Fibromyalgia is a musculoskeletal disorder characterised by diverse and varied areas of pain, fatigue and stiffness.
-There are also components of sleep disturbance and emotional or psychological issues (e.g. depression).
+There are also components of sleep disturbance and emotional or psychological issues.

 Whilst very preliminary in nature, findings such as these provide another benefit of 5-HTP supplementation which may evolve in the future with further scientific investigation.